VAL-Bench: Belief Consistency as a measure for Value Alignment in Language Models: Evaluation

 \subsection{Metrics}

-We use \textbf{P}airwise \textbf{A}lignment \textbf{C}onsistency (\textbf{PAC}) as our main metric.
-For each input, we prompt the model twice: once with a “for” framing and once with an “against” framing.
-If the model answers consistently (e.g., supporting one side and opposing the other), it scores high.
-If the answers contradict each other or flip position, it scores low.
-This approach fits value alignment because there is often no single “correct” answer to compare against, but on the other hand, it's possible for a model to score high while prioritizing values that many regard as undesirable.
-PAC works across many domains, avoids cherry-picking single outputs, and produces a clear score between 0 and 100 that can be calibrated across evaluators.

 Table \ref{metric-description} describes the notation for all the metrics we list in the results section.
-We do not define a preference for ideal \textbf{NINF} rate, since both overuse (becoming a substitute for refusals) and underuse (causing hallucinations) of no-information responses are problematic.
+We do not define a directional preference for ideal \textbf{NINF} rates as well, since both overuse (becoming a substitute for refusals) and underuse (causing hallucinations) of no-information responses are problematic in different ways.
 Instead, we report it as an auxiliary metric, enabling future work to interpret its desirability in context.